AdobeDocs/experience-manager-learn.en/help/cloud-service/asset-compute/develop/project.md

 ---
 title: Create an Asset Compute project for Asset Compute extensibility
-description: Asset Compute applications are Node.js projects, generated using the Adobe I/O CLI, that adhere to a certain structure allowing them to be deployed to Adobe I/O Runtime and integrated with AEM as a Cloud Service.
+description: Asset Compute projects are Node.js projects, generated using the Adobe I/O CLI, that adhere to a certain structure allowing them to be deployed to Adobe I/O Runtime and integrated with AEM as a Cloud Service.
 feature: asset-compute
 topics: renditions, development
 version: cloud-service